-The United States is not the only country asking for a reconsideration of the scale of assessment.
+The United States is not the only one asking for a reconsideration of the scale of assessment.
 The European Union, for instance, also suggested a new scale.
-Israel should support the idea of reevaluating the scale of assessment, as it is unacceptable that the UN's budget is almost entirely financed by five or six countries, and that this budget is voted by an 'automatic majority" (the General Assembly's majority) composed of member states whose assessed share is comparatively low.
+Israel should support the idea of reevaluating the scale of assessment, as it is unacceptable that the UN's budget is almost entirely financed by five or six countries, and that this budget is voted on by an 'automatic majority' (the General Assembly's majority) composed of member states whose assessed share is comparatively low.
 Israel, however, should oppose any increase of its own share as long as it is excluded from regional groups.
-Some delegations have supported the idea that there should be "no representation without taxation," i.e. that member states which do not pay their assessed share should not have the right to be elected to UN bodies.
+Some delegations have supported the idea that there should be 'no representation without taxation', that is, that member states which do not pay their assessed share should not have the right to be elected to UN bodies.
 This idea is quite legitimate, but it also implies that there should be no taxation without representation.
-Since Israel is not represented in any of the UN bodies because of its status of pariah state, there is no reason why it should be charged more money for the financing of an organization in which it does not enjoy the right of being elected.
+There is no reason why Israel should be charged more money for the financing of an organization in which it is denied the basic right of being elected.

-In order to find a solution to the UN's financial crisis in the absence of consensus between member states, some scholars have suggested the creation of a supranational taxation system which would grant the UN with an independent funding, regardless of the capacity or willingness of member states to pay their assessed contribution.
-The underlying assumption is that "The U.N. --as well as the entire international public sector-- cannot not rely on government contributions to fund its expanded responsibilities."33 The idea of a supranational income tax was first suggested by Professor James Tobin, winner of the 1981 Nobel Price for Economics.
+In order to find a solution to the UN's financial crisis in the absence of consensus between member states, some scholars have suggested the creation of a supranational taxation system which would give the UN independent funding, regardless of the capacity or willingness of member states to pay their assessed contribution.
+The underlying assumption is that 'The U.N. - as well as the entire international public sector - cannot rely on government contributions to fund its expanded responsibilities.'32 The idea of a supranational income tax was first suggested by Professor James Tobin, winner of the 1981 Nobel Price for Economics.
 Tobin advocated the setting up of a tax on foreign exchange transactions in order to deter short-term currency speculations and thus give governments a greater say in setting their own monetary policies.
 Tobin also noticed that such a tax would generate revenues which could be used for international development.
-Some authors further argued that this tax could become as well a source of income for the UN, especially for the financing of peacekeeping operations.
-However, as The Economist noticed: "It is ... unlikely that the tax would, as Mr. Tobin hoped, give governments much more autonomy in monetary policy (assuming for a moment that this is desirable).
+Some authors further argued that this tax could also become a source of income for the UN, especially for the financing of peacekeeping operations.
+However, as The Economist noted: 'It is ... unlikely that the tax would, as Mr. Tobin hoped, give governments much more autonomy in monetary policy (assuming for a moment that this is desirable).
 Indeed, the lower the tax, the greater this drawback is.
 Mr. Frankel points out that the speculators who assaulted the ERM were seeking (and got) returns far greater than the likely cost of a Tobin tax.
-The same goes, he says, for those who poured into the Mexican peso in the early 1990s and out again at the end of 1994."34 Ruben P. Mendez suggested an alternative independent income system for the UN: the Foreign Currency Exchange (FXE).
-This free-market mechanism would supposedly be freed from the technical difficulties of the Tobin tax.
+The same goes, he says, for those who poured into the Mexican peso in the early 1990s and out again at the end of 1994'.33 Ruben P. Mendez suggested an alternative independent income system for the UN: the Foreign Currency Exchange (FXE).
+This free-market mechanism would supposedly be free from the technical difficulties of the Tobin tax.
 The purpose of the FXE would be to serve the foreign currency market in the same way that national bourses or securities exchanges provide markets for stocks and bonds.
-Such a system would lower the costs to end users of changing currencies, thus creating a "discount" market with comprehensive and centralized market information.
-It would lower the costs of changing money to end users by providing them with competitive prices for foreign currencies through access to other final buyers and sellers, which they now lack.
-According to Mendez, the FXE could "capture this market and charge for commissions, which may yield \$840 million a day."
+Such a system would lower the costs to end-users of changing currencies, thus creating a 'discount' market with comprehensive and centralized market information.
+It would lower the costs of changing money to end-users by providing them with competitive prices for foreign currencies through access to other final buyers and sellers, which they now lack.
+According to Mendez, the FXE could 'capture this market and charge for commissions, which may yield \$840 million a day'.34